TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

                'brute-force',
                'b',
                InputOption::VALUE_OPTIONAL,
                'Some optional option for your wizard(s).
-You can use --brute-force or -b when running command';
+You can use --brute-force or -b when running command' );
     }